fe1ixxu/VT-STOWER/README.md

 The results will show the precision and recall.
 Because we only have one label for the test file, the accuracy equals to the recall.

-Our classifiers are located at `vae-fairseq/models/classifier/{yelp, cs}.pt`
+Our classifiers are located at `vae-fairseq/models/classifier/{yelp, gyafc,cs}.pt`

 ## Perplexity
 ### PPL for pure English transfer
 For pure English tasks like sentiment transfer, PPL calculation is very easy by the GPT2 model.
 For instance, to calculate the ppl of the output file `generate.extract`:
 ```
+cd vae-fairseq
 CUDA_VISIBLE_DEVICES=0 python cal_ppl.py --input generate.extract
 ```
 ### PPL for code-switching transfer